Coolest Medieval Knight Party Ideas

 Then I had cards made with the same pictures and drew them out of a “crown” one by one.
 It was traditional bingo in the sense that you had to fill the card, make a T, or make an O. To make it fair we played first team to get 3 games wins.
 This is really a short game with only 20 pictures.

-Actually, we ordered the Ultimate Medieval Knight Party with all the favor boxes for all 24 kids.
-So all our party ware and plates matched.
-The girl's boxes were a bit different in the jewels etc. I added bubbles, glitter body paint, and beads.
+All our party ware and plates matched.
+The girl’s boxes were a bit different in the jewels etc. I added bubbles, glitter body paint, and beads.

 We ate on small children’s tables that had been papered in the correct team color.